 All teachers in these programs shall be appropriately certified in accordance with the requirements as outlined in N.J.A.C.
 6A:15-1.9.
-Every student participating in a bilingual, ESL, or English language services program shall be entitled to continue such participation for a period of three years pursuant to N.J.S.A.
+Every student participating in a bilingual, ESL, or English language services program shall be entitled to continue such participation until deemed eligible for exit based on criteria set for exit of ELLs pursuant to N.J.S.A.
 18A:35-19.